AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 ## Creating Custom Tooltip

-There is one more thing you can do with the interactivity of our charts: you can create some elements from "outside" of the main chart code using jQuery.
-In the next sample we have created a custom tooltip with no usag of AnyChart tooltips but only through jQuery.
+There is one more thing you can do with the interactivity of our charts: you can create some elements from "outside" of the main chart code using JavaScript.
+In the next sample we have created a custom tooltip with no usage of AnyChart tooltips but only through jQuery.

 {sample}CS\_Interactivity\_15{sample}